codemyriad/lamasca-processing/README.md

   ...
   ```
 * If the same issue is uploaded to Label Studio again, it will now include the annotations that have been fetched.
-* (The `generate-thumbnails` command)[src/lp_labelstudio/generate_thumbnails.py] can be used to generate thumbnails of the pages with overlayed annotations, [like this one](https://newspapers.codemyriad.io/lamasca-preview/lamasca-1994-01-19/page_01.jpeg).
+* [The `generate-thumbnails` command](src/lp_labelstudio/generate_thumbnails.py) can be used to generate thumbnails of the pages with overlayed annotations, [like this one](https://newspapers.codemyriad.io/lamasca-preview/lamasca-1994-01-19/page_01.jpeg).
 * The [sigal](https://sigal.saimon.org/) gallery generator [has been used to generate HTML galleries](#galleries) of these annotated pages for easy manual checking/observing.
 * A `manifest.json` file is generated for each issue folder.
 If annotations are already present for the issue, they will be included in the manifest.
 The manifest is used to generate the coco JSON file for training.
 Here's the command I use to generate the manifest files: `lp-labelstudio generate-labelstudio-manifest /tmp/newspapers/lamasca-pages/1994/lamasca-*`.
 * To preapre the annotations for training, a coco JSON file is generated with `lp-labelstudio collect-coco` from [src/lp_labelstudio/collect_coco.py](src/lp_labelstudio/collect_coco.py#collect_coco).
 This is the command I use: `lp-labelstudio collect-coco (find /tmp/newspapers/lamasca-pages -name manifest.json -size +100k); cp /tmp/coco-out.json /tmp/newspapers/lamasca-pages/1994/coco-all.json`.